Bright Light Therapy/Depression Lights

-Studies show that Bright Light Therapy affects the pineal gland's production of melatonin, a hormone that is believed to help prevent and relieve symptoms of depression.
-Here are a few nutritional suggestions for treating depression and Seasonal Affective Disorder (SAD) in conjunction with Light Therapy.
+Studies show that light treatment for depression affects the pineal gland's production of melatonin, a hormone that is believed to help prevent and relieve symptoms of depression.
+Here are a few nutritional suggestions for depression treatment and Seasonal Affective Disorder (SAD) in conjunction with light therapy and depression lights.

 Nutrition and Depression

 The following list of nutrients taken from Stephen Langer, M.D. and James F. Scheer's book, the Pocket Guide to Natural Health, have been shown to be effective in relieving depression:

 - Vitamin B-Complex:

 - 100 mg daily.
 Necessary for maintaining the biochemical balance of all B vitamins when supplementing with any single B vitamin.

 - 400 mg daily.
 Helps restore brain levels of the neurotransmitter acetycholine, a mood elevator.